Fullerton’s commitment to sustainability

-Fullerton recognises the significance of integrating environmental risks as part of our risk management framework.
-We are committed to progressively enhance our environmental risk management practices to ensure the resilience of our clients’ assets against the impact of other environmental risk types, beyond climate change.
+Fullerton recognises the significance of integrating environmental risks into our risk management framework.
+We are committed to progressively enhancing our environmental risk management practices to ensure the resilience of our clients’ assets against the impact of other environmental risk types, beyond climate change.

 Our participation in industry ESG initiatives

 Fullerton is a founding member of the Singapore Green Finance Centre (SGFC).